 Any specific enquiries regarding light spill should be made in writing to the City and will be investigated and actioned accordingly.
 This will include informing owner or occupiers of the Australian Standard, providing them with the City's outdoor lighting information sheet, and if necessary taking action in accordance with the Local Government Act 1995, using the Australian Standard as a guide.

-That Council NOTES the information contained in this report and that an outdoor lighting information sheet will be provided for landowners and business operators proposing or remediating external lighting.
+MOVED Cr Chester, SECONDED Cr Logan that Council NOTES the information contained in Report CJ052-04/16 and that an outdoor lighting information sheet will be provided for landowners and business operators proposing or remediating external lighting.